NoahH35/DataManagement/analysis.md

 this is a new file created on the gituhub webpage how to save the input
+I have now a different branch named experiment.

 Input files:
 - samples_openrefine_lesson.csv -- the messy dataset from the OpenRefine lesson
 - data_cleaning_script.txt -- the OpenRefine operations you've extracted